-Yes, The City Library has four scan stations, located in the Main Library Technology Center, Level 2, Level 3, and the Glendale Branch.
-A fifth scan station will be available at the Day-Riverside Branch in the near future.
+Yes, The City Library has six scan stations, located in the Main Library Technology Center, Level 2, Level 3, Anderson-Foothill Branch, Glendale Branch, and Day-Riverside Branch.

 There is no charge to scan and send documents to an email address, Google Docs, or save to a USB flash drive.

 The machines can also print in black and white (10¢ per page) and send faxes ($1.00 per page, with the ability to send worldwide).